European Heart Health Initiative

 • February 28th 1997

 • In spite of a widespread belief that cardiovascular diseases (CVD) have been conquered, CVD remains the number one cause of death in Europe, taking more lives than all other causes combined.
 Of the approximately 1.5 million who die each year from CVD, 15% die before reaching the age of 65.
 For every person who dies each year of CVD, many more are suffering, either under medical care or living at reduced capacity.
-The full document can be downloaded from the pdf file below.
+The full document can be downloaded here.

 SEE MORE